manjil-saikia/combinatorics.in/about.md

 ## Colophon

-Built with Jekyll and hosted on GitHub Pages.
+Built with Jekyll (helped by Anthropic Claude Opus 5) and hosted on GitHub Pages.
 Type is Fraunces, Figtree, and Azeret Mono.
-Every diagram on the site is hand-written SVG that inherits the page's colours, so the light and dark themes need only one copy of each.
-Mathematics is typeset with KaTeX.